bibartaks/react-dev-roadmap-2024/README.md

 -   **Form Handling in React**

     -   How to validate user input in forms (emails, passwords, etc.)
-    -   How to send form data to server
+    -   How to send form data to the server
     -   How to handle file uploads
     -   [Using React Hook Form](https://react-hook-form.com/)
     -   [Using Formik](https://formik.org/docs/overview)